phalcon/documentation/docs/config.md

 | [Phalcon\Config\Adapter\Json][json]       | Loads configuration from JSON files.
 Requires the PHP `json` extension to be present in the system. |
 | [Phalcon\Config\Adapter\Php][php]         | Loads configuration from PHP multidimensional arrays.
 This adapter offers the best performance.     |
 | [Phalcon\Config\Adapter\Yaml][yaml]       | Loads configuration from YAML files.
 Requires the PHP `yaml` extension to be present in the system. |

+!!! info "NOTE"

+    As of 5.14.2, all file based adapters share the same failure contract: when the configuration file cannot be read, `Phalcon\Config\Exceptions\CannotLoadConfigFile` is raised.
+In earlier versions, the [Json][json] adapter failed inside the JSON decoder and the [Php][php] adapter raised a fatal error when the file was missing.

 ### Grouped